mongodb/docs/source/includes/mongomirror-required-roles.rst

-- For source clusters running MongoDB 3.6 or later a user must have the :authrole:`readAnyDatabase`, the :authrole:`clusterMonitor`, and the :authrole:`backup` roles.
+- For source clusters a user must have the :authrole:`readAnyDatabase`, the :authrole:`clusterMonitor`, and the :authrole:`backup` roles.

   To verify that the database user that will run the live migration process has these roles, run the :manual:`db.getUser() </reference/method/db.getUser/>`